ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_hwk/reading01.md

 Now, to summarize the entire idea and the motivations behind hit, watch this short (3 min) video cartoon: [Eric Mazur & Peer Instruction](https://www.youtube.com/watch?v=JPnijSecLK0).

-If you want to learn more, there is this interesting talk Eric Mazur gave at the University of Michigan: [Peer Instruction: Confessions of a Converted Lecturer] (https://www.youtube.com/watch?v=8UJRNRdgyvE).
+If you want to learn more, there is this interesting talk Eric Mazur gave at the University of Michigan: [Peer Instruction: Confessions of a Converted Lecturer](https://www.youtube.com/watch?v=8UJRNRdgyvE).
 Watching this video is optional (it is 1h20min).